jbcodeforce/flink-studies/docs/coding/flink-sql.md

     as select id, first_name, last_name, email from shoe_customers;
     ```

-???- question "Combine deduplication with table creation as select"
+???- example "Combine deduplication with table creation as select"
     Attention thr '`' is important.

     ```sql